eclipse-archived/ceylon-lang.org/documentation/1.2/faq/index.md

 ### How about Java interoperability?

-Java interoperability is a major priority for the project.
+Java interoperability is a major priority for the project, and you can use the Java SDK and other Java libraries directly from Ceylon.
+This gives Ceylon programs immediate access to a huge ecosystem of reusable functionality.

-However, since Ceylon will be based on its own modular SDK, making a clean break from the legacy Java SDK, Ceylon will sometimes benefit from frameworks designed especially for Ceylon.
-That's reasonable, since Ceylon is a _much_ nicer language for developing frameworks and libraries than Java!
+On the other hand, Ceylon has its own, cleaner, modular SDK, and since code written to depend on the Java SDK can't execute on a JavaScript virtual machine, Ceylon will sometimes benefit from frameworks designed especially for Ceylon.
+That's reasonable, since Ceylon is a _very_ comfortable language for development of frameworks and libraries!

 You can learn more about interoperation with Java [right here](../tour/interop/)